Rand Stats

 #

-# - Dice the boiled potatoes, carrots, eggs, and pickles into small cubes.
+# - Dice the potatoes, carrots, eggs, pickled cucumbers, and chicken into small cubes (about 1 cm).

 # - Finely chop the onion if using.